 Odonata

 Insect predators like damselflies and dragonflies were documented for about 209 individuals within two families viz., Libellulidae with 125 insect individuals and Coenagrionidae with 84 individuals (Table 2).
-The families reported in present study were in line with Pasham et al., (2025) who studied diversity in agroforest ecosystem of Narsapur and Umar et al. (2022) also reported families like Libellulidae and Coenagrionidae in rice ecosystem in the order odonatan which were reported in the current findings.
+The families reported in present study were in line with Pasham et al., (2025) who studied diversity in agroforest ecosystem of Narsapur and Umer et al. (2022) also reported families like Libellulidae and Coenagrionidae in rice ecosystem in the order odonata which were reported in the current findings.
 Family Libellulidae reported in current study was also found to be in accordance with (Arulprakash et al., 2017).

 Orthoptera

-orthopteran insects includes viz., grasshoppers, crickets and katydids.
+Orthopteran insects includes viz., grasshoppers, crickets and katydids.
 Of about altogether, 268 orthopteran individuals were documented, of which, a maximum of individuals were caught from the family Acrididae with 109 individuals followed by Tettigoniidae with 78 individuals, Pygromorphidae with 51 insect individuals and Gryllidae with 19 individuals while least number of individuals collected from Gryllotalpidae with only 11 mole cricket population (Table 2).
 The current study was in accordance with Maretta et al. (2025) who documented the most of the families viz., Acrididae, Gryllidae, Tettigoniidae, Pygromorphidae.
 Also Akthar et al. (2012) reported two families viz., Acrididae and Pygomorphidae from rice fields, which were similar with two of five families reported in current research.

 Blattodea

-Only three individuals were reported from kowdipally agroforest ecosystem in the family Blattidae (Table 2).
+Only three individuals were reported from Kowdipally agroforest ecosystem in the family Blattidae (Table 2).
 The present findings were in congregation with Hlaing et al. (2018) who also reported one pest family (Blattidae) from Blattodea in his study of species diversity in rice intensive ecosystem.

 Mantodea